djseogud/task-5-presentation/clown-a-crown.md

 % Andy Seo
 % July 31, 2017

  # vs. Career Averages
 * PPG: 27.1 vs. 21.6
 * RPG: 7.3 vs. 3.4
-* APG: 7.0 APG vs. 5
+* APG: 7.0 APG vs. 5.5
 # Mr. Popular
-* #1 player that other players secretly want on their team
+* the # 1 player that other players secretly want on their team
 * Heralded as the greatest teammate